Click on the policies and programs below to view the details

 0 – 20 minutes late: Detention during break

-More than 20 minutes: Equivalent to an absence therefore requires a Friday make-up
+21 – 90 minutes late: Equivalent to an absence therefore requires a Friday make-up.

 Detention must be served at the AM break (9:30-9:50) if the student is 0-20 minutes tardy to their morning class.
 They must serve detention at the PM break (1:30-1:50) if they are 0-20 minutes tardy to their afternoon class.